travel-in-books-en/travel-in-books-en.github.io/_posts/2023-09-20-The-shadow-of-the-wind-by-Carlos-Ruiz-Zafon.md

 ---
 title: The shadow of the wind by Carlos Ruiz Zafon
-categories: [Fiction Literature,Novel]
+categories: [Novel,Fiction Literature]
-tags: [⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10,Barcelona,Book Club,Spain]
+tags: [Spain,Book Club,Barcelona,⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10]
 ---
 | Title | The shadow of the wind  |
 | Author |  Carlos Ruiz Zafon  |